 International Development examines the inter-relatedness of economics, business, politics and socio-cultural realities in the promotion of human welfare in the global arena.
 An emphasis is placed on analyzing and understanding the root causes of poverty and underdevelopment and considering various strategies and efforts to promote sustainable, just development.

-International Conflict Resolution
+International Conflict Resolution (on-campus)

 International Conflict Resolution is an interdisciplinary examination and analysis of the root causes of political, cultural and economic conflict.
 An emphasis is placed on policies and programs designed to prevent and resolve violent conflict.